conan-io/docs/tutorial/developing_packages/package_layout.rst

   ``package_info()`` method.

-- ``self.cpp.package.libdirs``: we add the ``lib`` folder so that consumers know that they should should search there for the libraries.
+- ``self.cpp.package.libdirs``: we add the ``lib`` folder so that consumers know that they should search there for the libraries.
 This is equivalent to declaring ``self.cpp_info.libdirs`` in the ``package_info()`` method.
 Note that the default value for ``libdirs`` in both the ``cpp_info`` and ``cpp.package`` is ``["lib"]`` so we could have omitted that declaration.